David has over 15 years supervisory experience and has extensive knowledge in how to handle personnel issues across many areas.

 - Branch out.
 Even if you are at the organization or path you want to be on, continue to branch out into different areas.
 Take on new tasks, cross-train in a different area, join committees that shape the future of the organization.
 This will keep you well known and continue to build upon your experience.

 - Engage in office politics.
-For years I ignored office politics and I still do to some degree.
-However, engaging in office politics and getting ahead of your foes is one of the best ways to get ahead and accomplish your career goals.
+For years I ignored office politics and regretted it.
+Engaging in office politics and getting ahead of your competition is one of the best ways to get ahead and accomplish your career goals.

 Goal Achieving Cartoon